What to do before, during, and after a hurricane

 Because outside preparedness activities become difficult once winds reach tropical storm force, warnings are issues 36 hours in advance of the anticipated onset of tropical-storm-force winds.

 BluSky’s emergency response team mobilizes whenever a tropical storm or hurricane is forecast to strike the southeastern United States and stands ready to respond to any storm damage loss.
-You can call us 24/7/365 at 800-277-4787 or Request Service online if you need help following severe weather.
+You can call us 24/7/365 at 800.266.5677 or contact us if you need help following severe weather.

 (Bad weather sign image courtesy of Stuart Miles/freedigitalphotos.net)